 This healthy chocolate sauce will transform fruit, brownies, pancakes and waffles into a delicious dessert.
-It's low in sugar and fat, and oh-so-chocolately.
+It's low in sugar and fat, low calorie, and oh-so-chocolately.
 It takes just 10 minutes to make, and uses simple everyday ingredients.

 Why you're going to love this healthy chocolate sauce

 It tastes fantastic, with a rich dark chocolatey flavour.
 But the addition of milk and a little bit of honey makes this kid friendly too.